SpikerNiKS/chatbot/README.md

    ```

 4. Set up environment variables:
-   Create a `.env` file in the root directory and add your OpenRouter API key:
+   Create a `.env` file in the root directory and add your OpenRouter API key plus your MongoDB connection string:
    ```
    OPENROUTER_API_KEY=your_api_key_here
+   MONGODB_URL=mongodb://localhost:27017
    ```

 ## Setup

 1. Ensure you have a valid OpenRouter API key.
+2. Ensure MongoDB is running and accessible at the URL configured in `MONGODB_URL`.

 ## Usage